 Deferred assessments

 If you have deferred an assessment then it will show with a status of Deferred.
-The overall course result will also indicate that at least one assessment has been deferred.
+The overall course result will also indicate that at least one assessment within that course has been deferred.
 Visit when will I take my deferred assessment to find out when you will sit deferred assessments.

 Absences

-If you were absent from an assessment then it will show with a status of Absent.
+If you were absent from an assessment then that assessment will show with a status of Absent.
 The overall mark for the course will be set at zero.
-If you were absent from all the assessments in the course it will show with a grade of Absent.
-If you were absent from at least one component of assessment but have completed others the course will have a grade of Incomplete.
+If you were absent from all the assessments in a course it will show with a grade of Absent.
+If you were absent from at least one component of assessment but have completed others within a course it will have a grade of Incomplete.

 Exceptional Circumstances